Release: Friday, April 13, 2018

 Ultimately though, Isle of Dogs does a lot of good.
 It is as uplifting in its action sequences as it is saddening in its darkest trials, of which there are quite a few.
 The whimsical spirit of the adventure and the often comical physical renderings — the scrappy dog fights are true highlights — go a long way in making a somber reality more palatable.
 The film is perhaps the darkest one yet in his filmography, yet it is perpetually buoyed by its fascination with the simple but unconditional love a dog has for his owner.
 Isle of Dogs may not be Anderson at his narrative best, but its flaws are not enough to stop me from asking for more of the same.
 Please, just.
 More.

-Recommendation: Isle of Dogs represents only the second time Wes Anderson has gone the way of stop-motion, but it is a welcome return to a form that I find he actually excels even more in.
+Moral of the Story: Isle of Dogs represents only the second time Wes Anderson has gone the way of stop-motion, but it is a welcome return to a form that I find he actually excels even more in.
 Barring a few niggling detours here and there, Isle of Dogs is consistently entertaining, surprisingly dramatic and a visually enthralling experience.
 Four barks out of five.

 Running Time: 101 mins.